Synopsis from Edelweiss:

 As sister and brother, Carys and Andreus have always kept each other safe—from their secrets, from the court, and from the monsters lurking in the mountains beyond the kingdom’s wall.
 But the Trial of Succession will test the bonds of trust and family.
 With their country and their hearts divided, Carys and Andreus will discover exactly what each will do to win the crown.
 How long before suspicion takes hold and the thirst for power leads to the ultimate betrayal?

 About: Dividing Eden is a fiction novel written by Joelle Charbonneau.
 It will be published on 6/6/17 by Harper Teen, an imprint of Harper Collins, 336 pages.
 The genre is young adult fantasy.
 This book is intended for ages 13 and up, grades 8 and up.
+There are two books to this duology: book 1 is called Dividing Eden and book 2 is called Eden Conquered.
 According to Harper Collins’ website, the company is the second-largest consumer book publisher in the world, originally founded by two bothers, James and John Harper in New York City in 1817 and currently has publishing operations in 18 countries.
 Please see below for more information about the author.

 My Experience: I started reading Dividing Eden on 3/24/17 and finished it on 3/28/17.
 I enjoy reading this book.
 I like the start of it and the fantasy world.
 There were hints of magic toward the end of the book, but I wish there were more of it throughout the book.
 I do enjoy the lack of trust that requires Princess Carys and Prince Andreus to meet in secret for privacy and to seek secret passageways within the castle to avoid the guards.
 I like how the author introduces readers about the prince and princess each having their own secrets that they kept and slowly revealing it out.
 I like that this book brings in a new fantasy with the concept of windmills and the power to control the light for the kingdom and its citizens.